Riccioli Pasta with Wild Mushroom Sauce & Grilled Chicken

 How about a wild mushroom sauce served over this very cool pasta I found at Wegman’s called riccioli and topped with those grilled chicken tenders?
 Sounded like a good idea to me.
-Now I just have to come up with a recipe and here’s what I devised:
+Now I have to come up with a recipe, and here’s what I devised:

-I wanted to make this a cream sauce but didn’t have any cream or half and half in the house but I did have some sour cream.
-I was a little concerned this sauce was going to turn into a stroganoff but it worked out fine.
+I wanted to make this a cream sauce but didn’t have any cream or half-and-half in the house, but I did have some sour cream.
+I was a little concerned this sauce would turn into a stroganoff, but it worked out fine.

 Pasta with Wild Mushroom Sauce and Grilled Chicken Recipe

-1 pound Riccioli or some other spirally pasta like fusili
+- 1 pound Riccioli pasta or some other spirally pasta like fusili

-Start by bringing a large pot of water to a boil for the pasta and get your outdoor grill ready depending on if it is gas or charcoal.
+- Bring a large pot of water to a boil for the pasta and prepare your outdoor grill, depending on whether it is gas or charcoal.
 You know your grill and how long it takes to get hot.

 Preparing the sauce

-Deglaze the pan with the wine and let it cook down for a minute or two.
+- Deglaze the pan with the wine and let it cook down for a minute or two.
 I like to add the mushrooms at this point.
-They will release a bunch of water and the wine and water will continue to cook down until there is nothing left.
+They will release some water, and the wine and water will continue cooking until nothing is left.

-Add the demi glace and season with salt and pepper.
+- Add the demi-glace and season with salt and pepper.
 Let this cook to desired thickness.
-Reduce heat to medium low and then add the sour cream.
-Stir to incorporate and continue to cook for a minute or two to heat through.
+Reduce heat to medium-low and then add the sour cream.
+Stir to incorporate and cook for a minute or two to heat through.

 Plating the dish

-Add some pasta to a bowl or plate, top with a few spoonsful of mushroom sauce and top with the grilled chicken that can be left whole or sliced.
+- Add some pasta to a bowl or plate, top with a few spoonfuls of mushroom sauce, and top with the grilled chicken that can be left whole or sliced.

 Some of My Favorite Pasta Recipes